 Limestone University is a dry campus.
-No alcohol beverage is permitted in any University properties owned or leased, including buildings, facilities and student housing.
-Any empty bottles found in University property will be confiscated.
-Alcohol or empty alcohol containers that are in plain view (ie. shot glasses, empty containers, etc,) will enable Residence Life Staff members to search appropriate areas including fridge(s), cabinet(s), drawer(s), closet(s), or any other location that may reasonably hold suspected illegal materials.
-Any unconsumed alcohol found in University housing, student’s room/suite will be confiscated and the responsible person(s) will be asked to pour out the alcohol.
-If the alcohol is found when the occupant(s) of the unit are not present, such as during break or room inspections, the alcohol may be disposed by the University staff without the responsible person(s) present.
+Therefore, no alcoholic beverages are permitted in any University properties owned or leased, including buildings, facilities, and student housing.
+Any empty bottles found on University property will be confiscated.
+Alcohol containers that are in plain view, including empty alcohol containers, give the Residence Life Staff members probable cause to search student areas, including fridge(s), cabinet(s), drawer(s), closet(s), or any other location that may reasonably hold suspected illegal materials.
+Any unconsumed alcohol found in University housing will be confiscated, and the responsible person(s) will be asked to pour out the alcohol.
+If the alcohol is found when the occupant(s) of the unit is not present, such as during break or room inspections, the alcohol may be disposed of by the University staff without the responsible person(s) present.

 STATE AND FEDERAL LAWS CONCERNING ALCOHOL AND DRUG ABUSE:

 - Purchasing or possessing beer, wine, or liquor by persons under 21 years of age which may result in a fine of up to $200 and up to 30 days in jail.

 - Giving false information about your age in order to purchase alcoholic beverages punishable by 30 days in jail and up to $200 fine.

 - Giving or purchasing alcoholic beverages to someone under 21 years of age, punishable by 30 days in jail.

 - Having beer or wine in an open container in a moving vehicle; punishable by a fine of $100 and/or 30 days in jail.

 - Public intoxication is punishable by $100 fine or 30 days in jail.